Accounts payable vs accounts receivable : Key differences

 Maintaining a positive cash flow is important for any business to stay nimble and make flexible decisions.
 Accounts payable plays a pivotal role in cash flow management.

-It allows businesses to schedule payments strategically, ensuring that they have enough liquidity to meet their financial obligations without disruptions.
+It allows businesses to schedule payments strategically, ensuring that they have enough liquidity to meet their financial obligations without any further disruptions.

 3